-Glutamine does this not only by improving recovery, but also by acting as a buffer for fatigue-inducing acids inside muscle.
+Glutamine does this not only by improving recovery but also by acting as a buffer for fatigue-inducing acids inside the muscle.

 5) Glutamine can enhance brain function.

-You may be unaware of the relationship between brain chemistry and muscle growth, but there definitely is one.
-For example, glutamine can boost the level of neurotransmitters such as gamma amino butyric acid (GABA), which supports relaxation and recovery, among other things, and can even increase growth hormone secretion.
+You may be unaware of the relationship between brain chemistry and muscle growth, but they’re definitely is one.
+For example, glutamine can boost the level of neurotransmitters such as gamma aminobutyric acid (GABA), which supports relaxation and recovery, among other things, and can even increase growth hormone secretion.
 I bet you like the sound of that.